00004707/Unreal/source/Editor/Assets/Importing.rst

 .. figure:: Importing/images/01.webp
     :align: center

-To import whole scenes and place them into the level, use ``Import Into Level``
+To import whole scenes and place them directly into the level, use ``Import Into Level``

 .. admonition:: Warning
     :class: caution